jsmoriss/jsm-accurate-modified-time/readme.txt

 == Description ==

-= The Problem: =

 WordPress updates the post/page modified time only when you save/update the post/page in the editor.
 If you have shortcodes or blocks that create dynamic content (ie. returning content from queries, files, feeds, etc.), the WordPress post/page modified time will not reflect these dynamic changes.

 = The Solution: =

-The JSM Accurate Modified Time for SEO plugin monitors the post/page content for changes, and updates the WordPress post/page modified time as required.
-If you use a social and search optimization plugin like WPSSO Core, Yoast SEO, The SEO Framework, etc., after activating this plugin the Open Graph `og:updated_time` and `article:modified_time` meta tags, along with the Schema markup `dateModified` property, will show an accurate modification time if/when your post/page content changes.
+The JSM Accurate Modified Time for SEO plugin monitors the post/page content for changes and updates the WordPress post/page modified time as required.
+If you use a social and search optimization plugin like WPSSO Core, Yoast SEO, The SEO Framework, Rank Math, etc., the Open Graph `og:updated_time` and `article:modified_time` meta tags, along with the Schema markup `dateModified` property, will show accurate modification times when shortcodes or blocks updates your post/page content.

 == Installation ==